Silver Lake Rock Climbing

 Goodrich Mills Trailhead: Follow Turnpike Road to a hairpin turn, where the road changes name to Goodrich Mills Road.
 At 2.8 miles is a logging road on the left.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Silver Lake:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Silver Lake:

 Oakcy: I've noticed this on other routes as well.
 Next time I go, I'll take a lightweight wrench and snug any that I find.
 (Perhaps others can do this too.)
 The fixed hardware is new and may take a while to seat properly.